DonateJoin Us

 Taken together, these proposals would return the Agency to the ‘action plans’ and weak compliance mandate which characterised the regime of the Affirmative Action Act 1986 Act thirty-five years ago.
 While NFAW has a history of supporting the work of the Agency and the Workplace Gender Equality Act (WGE Act), we are concerned by these proposals.
 The background and rationale underpinning these concerns are set out at length in our discussion of questions 4 and 8 in the Consultation Paper.

-Our own recommendations in relation to these and other issues raised through the Consultation Paper are as follows.
+Our own recommendations in relation to these and other issues raised through the Consultation Paper are attached.